-The deadly mass shooting at a Las Vegas music festival on October 1st is yet another tragic reminder of the terrible toll taken by gun violence in the United States.
+The deadly mass shooting at a Las Vegas music festival on October 1st, followed by the attack on a church in Sutherland Springs Texas on November 5th, are tragic reminders of the terrible toll taken by gun violence in the United States.
 Far less likely to make the headlines are the injuries and deaths that arise from the use of guns in acts of domestic violence.

 Earlier this year, in a bipartisan effort to address gun violence, the Zero Tolerance for Domestic Abusers Act and the Protecting Domestic Violence and Stalking Victims Act act were reintroduced in the House and Senate respectively.